 Build and Design

 Let’s start with the build and design of this phone.
-At first glance, the design might look notice much more like its predecessor S8-ish.
+At first glance, the design might look much more like its predecessor Galaxy S8.
 Which is by no means a flaw.
 All glass build that curve around the edges making the device an eye candy.

 Most of the front is dominated by the big 6.2 inch super AMOLED display with the resolution of 2960 x 1440 which is HDR 10 compliant with 84.2% screen to body ratio.
 The good old 3D touch pressure sensitive home button is still embedded under the screen.
 The device is IP68 water and dust resistant.